HDMI: History

 On January 28, 2008, In-Stat reported that shipments of HDMI were expected to exceed those of DVI in 2008, driven primarily by the consumer electronics market.

 In 2008, PC Magazine awarded a Technical Excellence Award in the Home Theater category for an "innovation that has changed the world" to the CEC portion of the HDMI specification.
 Ten companies were given a Technology and Engineering Emmy Award for their development of HDMI by the National Academy of Television Arts and Sciences on January 7, 2009.

-On October 25, 2011, the HDMI Forum was established by the HDMI founders to create an open organization so that interested companies can participate in the development of the HDMI specification.
-All members of the HDMI Forum have equal voting rights, may participate in the Technical Working Group, and if elected can be on the Board of Directors.
-There is no limit to the number of companies allowed in the HDMI Forum though companies must pay an annual fee of US$15,000 with an additional annual fee of $5,000 for those companies that serve on the Board of Directors.
-The Board of Directors is made up of 11 companies who are elected every two years by a general vote of HDMI Forum members.
-All future development of the HDMI specification take place in the HDMI Forum and are built upon the HDMI 1.4b specification.
-Also on the same day HDMI Licensing, LLC announced that there were over 1,100 HDMI adopters and that over 2 billion HDMI-enabled products had shipped since the launch of the HDMI standard.
-From October 25, 2011, all development of the HDMI specification became the responsibility of the newly created HDMI Forum.
+On October 25, 2011, the HDMI Forum was established by the HDMI founders.
+Also on the same day HDMI Licensing, LLC announced that there were over 1,100 HDMI adopters and that more than 2 billion HDMI-enabled products had shipped since the launch of the HDMI standard.

 On January 8, 2013, HDMI Licensing, LLC announced that there were over 1,300 HDMI adopters and that over 3 billion HDMI devices had shipped since the launch of the HDMI standard.
 The day also marked the 10th anniversary of the release of the first HDMI specification.

 As of January 2021, nearly 10 billion HDMI devices had been sold.